Try Our NEW Cat Name Generator

 11. Tofu Cat Litter

-Tofu cat litter is made from soybean curds, also known as tofu and is known for being lightweight, biodegradable, and good at controlling odors.
-The tofu is dried and compressed into litter granules.
+Tofu cat litter is made from made from soybean by products (like okara, the pulp left over from tofu production) and is known for being lightweight, biodegradable, and good at controlling odors.

 Pros